AaronRMartinez/Threat-Hunting-Scenario-Compromise/README.md

 ## Summary

-A RDP brute force attack targeted the user account "aaronmart" on the endpoint "arm-thcompromis".
-The attacker successfully gained access to the machine and executed an "Invoke-WebRequest" command to download a malicious executable.
+A RDP brute force attack targeted the user account `aaronmart` on the endpoint `arm-thcompromis`.
+The attacker successfully gained access to the machine and executed an `Invoke-WebRequest` command to download a malicious executable.
 The malicious file was then executed, running several encoded PowerShell commands.
 A compressed file was downloaded that contained several files intended for further exploitation use.
 Subsequently, a scheduled task was created to establish persistence on the system.
 While non-intrusive network reconnaissance was conducted on the endpoint.

 ---